 You will then enjoy a picnic lunch and continue your game drive on Oryx Plain and Zebra Plain and look out for the incredible wildlife that roams Ol Pejeta.
 You might even get a chance to see the endangered Wild dogs species.

 At 16.00hrs you will visit the Northern White Rhinos Enclosure.

 In 2009, Ol Pejeta Conservancy welcomed four of the world’s last remaining seven northern white rhino from the Dvur Kralove Zoo in the Czech Republic.
-Guests have a once in a lifetime opportunity to come face to face with the four animals and hear their amazing story.
+Guests have a once in a lifetime opportunity to come face to face with the now three remaining animals and hear their amazing story.
 The 700-acre endangered species enclosure also protects small populations of Grevy’s zebra and Jackson’s hartebeest.

 Return to camp for dinner and overnight at Porini Rhino Camp.

 You will depart from Porini Rhino Camp in the morning and fly from Nanyuki on the 09.45hrs Safarilink flight to Mara arriving at 11.00hrs.
 You will be met and transferred to Porini Mara Camp, arriving just in time for lunch.
 In the afternoon you will have a game drive with a sundowner at a scenic spot followed by a night game drive with spotlights to search for nocturnal animals, including the elusive leopards which are resident in Ol Kinyei Conservancy, before heading back to camp for dinner.
 Overnight at Porni Mara Camp.